lphansen/ClimateUncertaintySpillover/docs/sec1_Introduction.rst

 biggest impact on valuation.
 Rather than embrace a “one-model-fits-all-type-of-approaches” perspective, we give three computational examples designed to illustrate different points.
-The example presented in section :raw-latex:`\ref{sec: IllustrativeEconomy}` is by far the most ambitious and sets the stage for the other two.
+The example presented in `section 4 <sec4_IllustrativeEconI.ipynb>`__ is by far the most ambitious and sets the stage for the other two.
 This first example explores what impact of future information about environmental and economic damages, triggered by temperature anomaly thresholds, should have on current policy.
 It adds a dynamic richness missing from other treatments of model uncertainty.
-The second example, presented in section :raw-latex:`\ref{sec:uncertain_decompose}`, implements a novel decomposition of uncertainty assessing the relative importance of uncertainties in carbon dynamics, temperature dynamics and damage function uncertainty.
-The approach that is described and implemented in section :raw-latex:`\ref{sec:uncertain_decompose}` is more generally applicable to other economic environments.
+The second example, presented in `section 5 <sec5_IllustrativeEconII.ipynb>`__, implements a novel decomposition of uncertainty assessing the relative importance of uncertainties in carbon dynamics, temperature dynamics and damage function uncertainty.
+The approach that is described and implemented in `section 5 <sec5_IllustrativeEconIII.ipynb>`__ is more generally applicable to other economic environments.
 Finally, the third example investigates the interacting implications of the uncertainties in the development of green technologies and in environmental damages for prudent policy.
 This example is developed in Section :raw-latex:`\ref{sec:abate}`.

 In the next section, we elaborate on some the prior contributions that motivate our analysis.